Terrykoek/FIT-TRACK/README.md

 * Bootstrap is used for front-end framework containing HTML and CSS based design templates
 * Dotenv is used as a zero-dependency module that loads environment variables from a .env file into process.env.
 * EJS is used as the templating engine and allows generating HTML with plain javascript
+* Express is a backend web application framework for Node.js
 * Express-session is used to store user state and every user will be assigned a unique session
 * Method-override to allow us to use HTTP verbs such as PUT and DELETE in places where the client doesn't support it
 * Moment.js is used as a wrapper for the native JavaScript Date object